 A stock solution of 2,4-D was prepared by dissolving an accurate quantity of the herbicide in deionized water.
 Working standard solutions were prepared just before the use by appropriate dilutions of the stock solution.
 For sorption studies, a fixed sorbent dose 0.2 g (1 g/dm3) of LVAC was put in a 250 cm3 Erlenmeyer flasks, followed by 200 cm3 of 2,4-D solutions of initial concentrations in the range 50 - 500 mg/dm3.
-Samples (? cm3) were collected after 0.5, 1, 5, 10, 20, 40, 60, 90, 120, 180 and 240 min and analyzed for the residual 2,4-D concentration.
+Samples (3 cm3) were collected after 0.5, 1, 5, 10, 20, 40, 60, 90, 120, 180 and 240 min and analyzed for the residual 2,4-D concentration.
 The pH of the solution in the sorption experiments was native and the temperature was kept constant at 303K and the stirring rate was 300 rpm.
 The effect of pH on the 2,4-D sorption was studied in the pH range of 2.0 - 11.0.
 The pH of solution was adjusted to the required value with 0.1/0.01 mol/dm3 NaOH/HNO3 solutions using a pH-meter (H260G, HACH, USA).
-The native pH values of solutions were from 3.1 to 4.3 and were not additionally adjusted during the treatment, because the effect of pH on 2,4-D sorption onto LVAC was negligible.
+The native pH values of solutions were from 3.1 to 4.3 and were not additionally adjusted during the treatment,.
+The effect of sorbent dose on the 2,4-D sorption was studied in the native pH, stirring rate of 300 rpm and temperature 303 K. Samples were collected after 240 min.
+The effect of stirring rate on the 2,4-D sorption was studied in the native pH, sorbent dose of 1 g/dm3 and temperature 303 K. Samples were collected after 240 min and residual concentration of 2,4-D was determinated in solution.
 The pH at the point of zero charge (pHPZC) of the LVAC was determined by simplified mass potentiometric titration [21].
 Investigation of the effects of LVAC concentration were carried out by varying the dose of LVAC from 0.125 to 2.0 g/dm3 at 500 mg/dm3 of the 2,4-D concentration, at native pH and the temperature of 303K.
 The effect of temperature on 2,4-D sorption was investigated at three different temperatures (283, 293 and 303 K).
 The temperature was held at the specified temperatures (±1K) by a thermostated bath Julabo F12-ED (Refrigerated/Heating Circulator, Germany).
-The initial concentration in these experiments was 500 mg/dm3.
-Please describe the experiments with different stirring rates – how long the experiments lasted, how it was assured that the apparent equilibrium was attained?
-Please state how many replicates in all of the experiments were used.
+The initial concentration in these experiments was 500 mg/dm3..
+All the experiments were carried out in triplicate.

 The sorbed amount per mass of the sorbent at time t, qt (mg/g), and the removal efficiency (RE %) were determined by using the equations (1) and (2), respectively: